How Long Does It Take to Make an App?

 The deliverables of validation are:

 Validation is optional, as well as research.
-There’s no need to spend time validating the idea when you’ve already talked to potential customers, checked hypotheses, and ensured that people need exactly the solution you propose.
+There’s no need to spend time validating the idea when you’ve already talked to potential customers, checked hypotheses, and made sure that people need exactly the solution you propose.

 How long does it take to create a product strategy?